marknl/docker-gobyte-core/docs/masternode.md

 The configuration options the GoByte Core daemon received are:
 - printtoconsole
+- externalip=1.2.3.4
 - masternode=1
 - max connections=16
 - masternodeprivkey=MASTRPRIVKEY

+**The "externalip" parameter is crucial for a functional masternode!**

 You may add more options if needed, see `docker run --rm -it marknl/gobyte-core --help` for all possible parameters.